eMahtab/design-twitter/README.md

 a user is following.
 We can call the graph service passing the user X's userId to get the list of users, that user X is following.

 As you can see creating a user's home timeline on the fly is time consuming and requires some amount of processing.
-You need to fetch the users, whome user X is following, next get the tweets of each user, whome user X is following.
+You need to fetch the users, whom user X is following, next get the tweets of each user, whom user X is following.
 Next sort the tweets in reverse chronological order.

 ## Fan out :